heyoeyo/muggled_sam/README.md

   <img src=".readme_assets/demo_anim.gif">
 </p>

-While the focus of this implementation is on interactivity and readability of the code, this implementation provides support for arbitrary input resolutions, which can improve performance in some cases.
+While the focus of this implementation is on interactivity and readability of the model code, this implementation provides support for arbitrary input resolutions, which can improve performance in some cases.
+For example, at reduced resolutions, SAMv2 gets a [~4x speed up](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples#video-segmentation) on video segmentation.

 > [!Note]
 > This repo is a (messy) work-in-progress!
 The end goal is to have something resembling [MuggledDPT](https://github.com/heyoeyo/muggled_dpt).

 ## Getting started

-This repo includes two demo scripts, [run_image.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_image.py) and [run_video.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_video.py) (along with a number of [simple examples](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples)).
+This repo includes two demo scripts, [run_image.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_image.py) and [run_video.py](https://github.com/heyoeyo/muggled_sam/blob/main/run_video.py) (along with a number of [simple examples](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples) and [experiments](https://github.com/heyoeyo/muggled_sam/tree/main/experiments)).
 To use these scripts, you'll first need to have [Python](https://www.python.org/) (v3.10+) installed, then set up a virtual environment and install some additional requirements.

 ### Install
 First create and activate a virtual environment (do this inside the repo folder after [cloning/downloading](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it):